Wasay-Rana/Wasay-Rana/README.md

 ## 🚀 About Me

 I'm a passionate computer scientist specializing in High-Performance Computing (HPC), Natural Language Processing (NLP), and Ensemble Modeling.
-With a deep understanding of parallel computing architectures and optimization techniques, I strive to push the boundaries of computational efficiency and scalability.
+With a deep understanding of parallel computing architectures including edge devices and optimization techniques, I strive to push the boundaries of computational efficiency and scalability.

 - 🔭 Currently working on: Scalable distributed systems for large language models
 - 🌱 Learning: Quantum computing applications in machine learning